JasperHof/JasperHof.github.io/_docs/input.md

  - **Sparse Partitioning (SP) format**, which simply requires data in a large matrix (rows are predictors, columns are samples)

 To filter either samples or predictors, see the [Data Filtering](https://dougspeed.com/data-filtering/) options on the LDAK website.
 LDAK is usually applied to SNP data, in which case all predictors take values between 0 and 2 (representing the count of the A1 allele).
 However, LDAK can also be applied to other datatypes; for this your data should be in either gen or SP format and you should use the option `--SNP-data NO`.

+More details about genotype formatting can be found on the [LDAK webpage](https://dougspeed.com/file-formats/).

 # Phenotype format